yerkes-gencore/scRNAseqWorkshop2023/README.md

 <img width="129" alt="image" src="https://github.com/yerkes-gencore/scRNAseqWorkshop2023/assets/46037149/8bef303d-7d32-4c32-a640-ff6ba984a164">

 The scripts rely on consistent filestructure in a project for the provided paths to work.
-If you save files in a format different than how this repo is arranged, you will have to manually adjust filepaths.
+If you save files in locations different than how this repo is arranged, you will have to manually adjust filepaths.

 <img width="468" alt="These paths depend on the project structure" src="https://github.com/yerkes-gencore/scRNAseqWorkshop2023/assets/46037149/236ca130-9b41-4a36-81a3-9cf58dd11258">